Handmade jewelry

-Handmade jewelry (or handmade jewellery or handcrafted jewellery) is jewelry which has been assembled and formed by hand rather than through the use of machines.
+Handmade jewelry/jewellery, or handcrafted jewelry/jewellery, is jewelry that has been assembled and formed by hand rather than through the use of machines.

 The oldest handmade jewelry trademark is in Florence, Italy.

 Definition (U.S.)

 According to the guidelines of the U.S. Federal Trade Commission, in order to be stamped or called "handmade" in United States, the work must be made solely by hand power or hand guidance.
 This means that jewelry may be made using drills, lathes, or other machinery, but it must be guided by the human hand.